Find Cheap Auto Insurance Quotes in Your Area

 These differences in minimum coverage requirements partly account for the variations in car insurance cost, so be sure you understand the details of what coverage is required in your state before you begin shopping.

-What states have the cheapest car insurance?
+Which states have the cheapest car insurance?

 Car insurance rates by city

 Car insurance costs vary not just by state — they also vary significantly by city.
 As a general rule, the more populous the city you live in, the more expensive your auto insurance rates will be.
 This is partly because drivers who frequently travel on busy roads are more likely to get into an accident.
 Insurers pass this risk on to policyholders in the form of increased premiums.